 (c) Corporate ownership.

-This is a property that is titled in the name of a corporation.
-In this form of ownership, the Real Estate Agent should verify with the Seller that he/she has the authority to act for the corporation.
-Ideally, the Agent should procure from the Seller a copy of the corporate documents.
+This is a property titled in the name of a corporation.
+In this form of ownership, the real estate agent should verify with the Seller that he/she has the authority to act for the corporation.
+Ideally, the Agent should procure a copy of the corporate documents from the seller.

 Check Zoning if Applicable

 Often, buyers’ agents assume they just have to accompany the buyer during the showings and nothing else.
 This is incorrect.
-The buyers’ agent has a different role than the listing agent and also has to cover a lot of ground.
+The buyers’ agent has a different role than the listing agent and must cover much ground.

 Negotiate Price, Terms, and Conditions of the purchase

-Generally, it is the Buyers Agent who spends most of the time with the Buyer showing properties.
-It is the Buyers Estate Agent who negotiates the price, terms, and conditions of the sale with the assistance of the Listing Agent.
+Generally, the Buyers Agent spends most of the time with the Buyer showing properties.
+The buyer’s agent negotiates the price, terms, and conditions of the sale with the assistance of the Listing Agent.

-I recommend a Buyers Agent to use a written offer.
-In that offer, it is important to establish an agreement on the price, terms, and conditions.
-Then have this Offer to Purchase signed by both parties.
-This, in turn, can be used as a basic information for the Closing Attorney to be used to prepare the official Purchase Contract.
+I recommend that a Buyer’s Agent use a written offer.
+In that offer, it is essential to establish an agreement on the price, terms, and conditions.
+Then, have this Offer to Purchase signed by both parties.
+This, in turn, can be used as basic information for the Closing Attorney to prepare the official Purchase Contract.

-The two most typical pre-sale contracts in Costa Rica are the Reciprocal Promise to Buy and Sell (Promesa Recíproca de Compra Venta) and the Opción de Compra (Purchase Option).
-These contracts do not formally pass title of the property from the Seller to the Buyer yet.
-They set out the terms and conditions that must be satisfied prior to closing.
-It establishes the obligations of both the Buyer and Seller during the due diligence period of the transaction.
+The most typical pre-sale contracts in Costa Rica are the Reciprocal Promise to Buy and Sell (Promesa Recíproca de Compra Venta) and the Opción de Compra (Purchase Option).
+These contracts do not formally transfer the property title from the Seller to the Buyer yet.
+They set out the terms and conditions that must be satisfied before closing and establish the obligations of both the Buyer and Seller during the transaction’s due diligence period.

-We recommend the Agent pays special attention to transactions that include an inventory in a house.
-Also, those that require certain construction or repairs to be done to a dwelling prior to closing.
-This must be spelled out in very detailed form so that each party is clear on what to expect.
-We have seen Purchase Agreements that result in bickering and fighting at closing table because the Buyer expected more than the Seller thought he had to give.
+We recommend that the agent pay special attention to transactions that include an inventory in a house.
+Also, those that require specific construction or repairs to be done to a dwelling before closing.
+This must be spelled out in detail so that each party knows what to expect.
+We have seen Purchase Agreements that result in bickering and fighting at the closing table because the Buyer expected more than the Seller thought he had to give.

 Work together

-As soon as the offer is accepted by both parties, it becomes important that both listing agent and buyers’ agent work together.
-Or if there is only one agent involved in the transaction, it’s important the following tasks are fulfilled diligently and on time.
-Often, real estate agents do not understand that all the following tasks are the role of the real estate agent and not the attorney:
+As soon as both parties accept the offer, it becomes important that both the listing agent and the buyers’ agent work together.
+If only one agent is involved in the transaction, the following tasks must be fulfilled diligently and on time.
+Often, real estate agents do not understand that all the following tasks are the role of the real estate agent and not the attorney’s:

 Setting the closing date

-The required pre-closing documents should be coordinated well before closing date between the listing agent and buyer’s agent.
-The agents should also coordinate the services of those professionals required to complete the due diligence and/or conditions set forth in the Purchase Agreement.
+The listing agent and buyer’s agent should coordinate the required pre-closing documents for the due diligence well before the closing date.
+The agents should also coordinate the services of those professionals required to complete the due diligence and/or conditions outlined in the Purchase Agreement.

 i.
 Utilities.